albertionut11/onlineshop_java/README.md

-Online Shop
+# Java Online Shop System

+This is a console-based Java application simulating an online shop.
+It supports:

-Java-based online shop application with full CRUD operations for clothing, shoes, brands, customers, orders, and inventory.
+- CRUD operations for products (clothing, shoes), brands, customers, inventories, orders, and sales.
+- A dynamic menu-driven interface for navigating features.
-Features a dynamic, console-based menu system, persistent storage using a relational database, and support for order processing and sales tracking.
+- Persistent data storage using a relational database and service-oriented architecture.

-Built with clean architecture using services for database interaction, and structured to be easily extendable and maintainable.
+## Features

+- Add, view, update, and delete items and entities.
+- Manage inventory and track orders.
+- Simulate real-world shopping operations with clean, modular code.

+## How to Run

+1. Clone the repo.
+2. Set up the database (SQL schema not included).
+3. Run `MenuService.java` as the main class.